abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Sometimes we may think it’s impossible for the mind to let go, but it is important that we not think this way.
-The mind will let go in its own time according to its conditioning and its *kamma*.
-In particular, letting go depends on the kamma of our skillful effort in the practice.
+The mind will let go in its own time according to its conditioning and its *kamma.* In particular, letting go depends on the kamma of our skillful effort in the practice.
 We don’t need to figure out when the mind will let go, we just keep practicing.
 Walking, standing, sitting, or lying down, we keep the Dhamma teachings in mind, moving forward with faith that true letting go is possible.
-It is not helpful to tell ourselves, *I don’t have enough pāramī to let go*.
-Letting go is a skill.
+It is not helpful to tell ourselves, *I don’t have enough pāramī to let go.* Letting go is a skill.
 Everyone has to put forth effort, especially when we are just beginning.

 Learning how to fail is another important part of the letting-go